MihirSheth25/Tableau-heart-disease-analysis/README.md

 ### Acknowledgement

-We would like to thanks Prof. Vaibhav Vasani and Prof. Swapnil Pawar for the guidance and support throughout the coursework.
+We would like to thank Prof. Vaibhav Vasani and Prof. Swapnil Pawar for the guidance and support throughout the coursework.